cipollone/trace-dfa/README.md

 # Trace-DFA

-Finds the minimum Deterministic Finite-State Automaton (*DFA*) that is consisted the given accepted and rejected sequences.
+Finds the minimum Deterministic Finite-State Automaton (*DFA*) that is consistent with the given sequences to accept and to reject.

 The program reads .xes files and uses these logs as input sequences.

-This project is a small implementation of: Marijn J. H. Heule and Sicco Verwer.
+This project implements: Marijn J. H. Heule and Sicco Verwer.
 2010.
 Exact DFA identification using SAT solvers.

 ## Dependencies